datanav/docs/technical/zendesk-hubspot.rst

      - "string"

-Zendesk Users to Hubspot User
+Zendesk Users to HubSpot User
 -----------------------------
-When a Zendesk User is of type Agent, it  will be synchronized with a Hubspot User.
+When a Zendesk User is of type Agent, it  will be synchronized with a HubSpot User.

-Once a link between a Zendesk Users and a Hubspot User is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Zendesk Users and a HubSpot User is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Zendesk Users and a Hubspot User:
+The following properties are synchronized between a Zendesk Users and a HubSpot User:

 .. list-table::
    :header-rows: 1

    * - Zendesk Users Property
-     - Hubspot User Property
+     - HubSpot User Property
-     - Hubspot Data Type
+     - HubSpot Data Type